koookieee/AdDetect/README.md

-# ✨ Introduction to Ad Creative Recognition Solution
+# ✨ Introduction to Ad Creative Recognition

 Personalized advertisement is a crucial task for many of the online businesses and video broadcasters.
 It indeed is a pivotal strategy through which businesses try to connect with their audience in a meaningful way, drive engagement and conversions, and stay ahead in today's dynamic digital landscape